Special creation: Creationism

 In creationism, "special creation" is a literal interpretation of the Genesis creation narrative, viewing it as an accurate description of the creation of the universe in essentially its present form over the course of six 24-hour days.
+(Note: A day is the period of time it takes for the Earth to complete one revolution on its axis (approximately 24 hours).
+However, in the first creation story the Earth is not created until the third stage of the process.
+The Earth therefore did not exist for the first two stages, so the concept of a day did not exist for the first two stages.)

 Duane Gish of the Institute for Creation Research defined "special creation" as being creation using supernatural processes:

 We do not know how the Creator created, [or] what processes He used, for He used processes which are not now operating anywhere in the natural universe.
 This is why we refer to creation as special creation.
 We cannot discover by scientific investigation anything about the creative processes used by the Creator.

 Dennis Jensen of the American Scientific Affiliation states that special creation means that complex living things did not descend from simpler ones but were created independently.

 James B. Stenson writes that for fundamentalists, special creation follows from a literal reading of the Genesis creation narrative.
 There is a "special creation" of each separate kind in six 24-hour days, starting a few thousand years ago.

 In The Mystery of Life's Origin, Charles B. Thaxton argues for "Special Creation by a Creator beyond the Cosmos", and asserts that special creation holds "that the source that produced life was intelligent".